Brunch in Downtown Knoxville

 Oliver Royale

-If you don’t start with the Biscuits & Jam for the table, you’re not doing it right at Oliver Royale (to be honest, you can start with the cinnamon rolls or the assorted pastries, all homemade, and be just fine too)!
-Oliver Royale, located in Market Square, is innovative, creative, and trend setting, and it shows in all of their yummy brunch options.
+If you don’t start with the biscuits and jam for the table, you’re not doing it right at Oliver Royale (to be honest, you can start with the monkey bread or the assorted pastries, all homemade, and be just fine too)!
+Oliver Royale, located in Market Square, is innovative, creative, and trend setting, and it shows in all of their yummy brunch options Friday, Saturday, and Sunday.
 If you had a rough weekend, the Hangover Helper chicken sandwich will be waiting for you.

 Bistro at The Bijou